 You’ve probably experienced this before.
 You’ve done a statistical analysis, you’ve figured out all the steps, you finally get results and are able to interpret them.
-But they just look…wrong.
+But the statistical results just look…wrong.
 Backwards, or even impossible—theoretically or logically.

 This happened a few times recently to a couple of my consulting clients, and once to me.
 So I know that feeling of panic well.
 There are so many possible causes of incorrect results, but there are a few steps you can take that will help you figure out which one you’ve got and how (and whether) to correct it.

 In both of my clients’ cases, the problem was that they had coded missing data with an impossible and extreme value, like 99.
 But they failed to define that code as missing in SPSS.
 So SPSS took 99 as a real data point, which overwhelmed the analysis and created a seemingly negative relationship that shouldn’t be there.

 Likewise, plain old data entry mistakes, like that observation of the child in 28th grade, happen all the time.
 So do more mundane coding errors, like forgetting to reverse code the negatively-worded items on a scale.

 They may or may not be outliers in a univariate sense, but they’ll often be in the wrong place if you look at bivariate graphs.